 Man found dead on Huey P. Long bridge may have died before crash, deputies say

-BATON ROUGE - After a man was found dead on the Huey P. Long Bridge Thursday night, detectives say he may have died before being struck by a vehicle there.
+BATON ROUGE - After a man was found dead on the Huey P. Long Bridge on Thursday night, detectives say he may have died before being struck by a vehicle there.

 The East Baton Rouge Sheriff's Office said the man, who was identified Friday morning as 41-year-old Richard Nicholas, appeared to have been struck by a vehicle at some point, but that was not necessarily his cause of death.

 His cause of death is pending further investigation.
+Deputies say they are investigating Nicholas' death as a homicide.

 It was not clear how he ended up on the bridge.